Doub0/Doub0/README.md

 - 👋 Hi I'm DoubO!
 - 👀 I’m interested in Game Development, and Network Managment Systens!
-- 🌱 I’m currently learning C#, and SQL, to try to incorporate a Dedicated Server hosting Service into my game
+- 🌱 I’m currently learning C#, and SQL, to try to incorporate a Dedicated Server hosting Service into my games!
-- 📫 How to reach me - Dms :)
+- 📫 How to reach me - Discord (@doub0) :)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm Norwegian!